dabit3/next.js-cdk-amplify-workshop/README.md

 We'll then add user authentication and authorization, enabling signed in users to edit and delete their own posts.

-This workshop should take you anywhere between 6 to 8 hours to complete.
+This workshop should take you anywhere between 4 to 6 hours to complete.

 ### Environment & prerequisites